My Love Story!!: Characters

 The protagonist of the story and a first-year student at Shuei High School.
 He is very tall and muscular, easily dwarfing everyone around him.
 Women tend to find his appearance off-putting or frightening, likening him to a bear or gorilla, but Takeo nevertheless has many friends due to his popularity among men, who are inspired by his strength, physique, and vitality.
 Despite his hulking appearance and strength, Takeo has an affable personality and is actually extremely kind and selfless, quickly helping others without a second thought throughout the story, and never holding a grudge for things people say about him.
 Near the beginning of the story, he saves Rinko from a groper and quickly develops feelings for her, but mistakenly thinks that she likes Makoto.
-It was soon revealed by Makoto that all the girls Takeo had crushes on spoke ill of him, resulting Makoto rejecting them.
+It was soon revealed by Makoto that all the girls Takeo had crushes on spoke ill of him, resulting Makoto in rejecting them.
 Takeo had no knowledge of this until he was told.
 Rinko, later on, confesses her love to Takeo, which he gladly accepts.
 Takeo is also a considerate and caring person to his family and friends.
 When he found out that Rinko has to move to Spain due to her father's job, Takeo let her go anyway although he did not want to be apart from her.
 When Takeo found out that Rinko has troubles during her exams in Spain, he quickly rushes to her place to comfort her and promises her to always stay by her side no matter what happens instead of blaming himself for the problem.
-However, he made a bold move by proposing to Rinko in front of a large crowd, much to Rinko's surprise, but she happily accepts in excitement.
+However, he boldly proposes to Rinko in front of a large crowd, much to Rinko's surprise, but she happily accepts in excitement.
 In the end, Takeo is shown leaving his high school with Rinko and Makoto after bidding farewell to his friends at the high school graduation ceremony, beginning their new college life together.